 Jason N. Sposeep

-"My clients appreciate my dignified approach to the divorce process, whether it be through litigation or the collaborative law model.
-I enable clients to simultaneously and successfully navigate the financial and emotional aspects of their divorce."
+"My clients appreciate my dignified approach to the divorce process, whether it be through litigation or the Collaborative Law model.
+I enable clients and their families to simultaneously and successfully navigate the financial and emotional aspects of their divorce."

-Jason authoritatively advocates for sophisticated professionals and their spouses who want fair and equitable results.
-Jason utilizes creativity and compassion to resolve complicated divorce and custody disputes and is prepared to effectively represent his client’s best interests in court when prudent.
+Jason authoritatively advocates for high net-worth professionals and their spouses who want fair and equitable results.
+Jason’s extensive background in business and finance as well as his compassion and understanding, enables him to sensibly resolve complicated divorce and custody disputes in and out of the courtroom.
 Jason strenuously believes in putting the children first in every divorce situation.

 Awards and Honors

 Top 40 Under Forty, Chicago Daily Law Bulletin (2016)